secondsun/art-henry-cloud-app/README.md

-# FeedHenry Data Sync Tutorial Cloud App
+# Art Henry Cloud App
+This app demos how to integrate OAuth and the Sync APIs